walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 - **preliminary test:** made separate workspace with new venv, ran `pip install [wheelfile.whl]` and it successfully installed the library in the venv with all dependencies listed.
 Created `libtest.py` and imported library, successfully ran functions! <br>
 - Got ssh sorted out and jupyter notebook running on gpu pc and tunneled to local machine.
 Installed library in workspace on gpu pc, created jupyter notebook there which imports it
 - **notebook successfully uses matcher**
+- had some bugs to work out for both the groth and astroalign matchers but all working now
+- results aren't always great for groth matcher, but astroalign seems to have better top-5 accuracy
+- still some issues with both matchers; some images cause a divide-by-zero and result in a match score of 0 even when they are a match and should succeed.
+Needs to be fixed
 - <br>
 - Still to do:
 	- any other code not needed for matching part of library?